bluz71/vim-mistfly-statusline/README.md

 contain over 3,600, 7,300 and 8,000 lines of code respectively.
 In fairness, the latter plugins are more featureful, configurable and visually pleasing.

+:warning: _mistfly_ has a predominantly fixed layout, this will **not** be an appropriate `statusline` plugin if layout flexibility is desired.

 Screenshots
 -----------